cyrildzumts/django-catalog/README.rst

 Quick start :
 -------------

-1. Add "cart" to your INSTALLED_APPS setting like this :
+1. Add "catalog" to your INSTALLED_APPS setting like this :
 	INSTALLED_APPS = [
 		...
 		'catalog',